 “The longer you look at an object, the more abstract it becomes, and, ironically, the more real.” – Lucian Freud

 I love to shoot random, day-to-day subjects that I find all around me.
 I challenge myself to make these subjects seem interesting, and I challenge you to do the same!

 Everything, when you pay attention to it, can reveal different qualities than what we first notice.
-And our challenge as photographers- as artists, no less – is to find the most interesting way to shoot whatever catches our attention.
+And our struggle as photographers is to find the most interesting way to shoot whatever catches our attention.

 Maybe you need to take a different perspective – lying on the floor, getting up high, or changing angles.
-Or maybe, by using the quality of the light, you can turn the subject from ordinary to fascinating.
+Or maybe, by shooting with the right light, you can take an everyday subject and make it seem fascinating.